vinod-amagi/amgdoc/artwork.md

 Default^*^|**Yes**|16x9|800x450|1920x1080|Yes

 ^*^ A fall-back image to be used to deliver for all the programs that are missing program-specific images, usually representing the channel

+### Channel Logos
+#### EPG
+- A logo for white background
+- A logo for black background (can be one image that reads well on both backgrounds)
+- Logos need to be transparent PNGs
+- 80 pixels wide x 60 pixels tall
+- Center aligned on the horizontal & vertical axis
+- 3 pixel top and bottom border
+#### Info HUD
+- Logos need to be transparent PNGs
+- Logos need to be monochromatic hex #efefef
+- 260 pixels wide x 147 pixels tall
+- Align logo to the top edge

 ## Samsung